aws-samples/amazon-cloudwatch-monitor-for-sap-netweaver/docs/Setting_it_up.md

 ## Step 6: Create a dashboard (AWS Console)

+For simplicity, you can either use and import this [template](Sample_Dashboard.md) or create a new dashboard from scratch, as follows:

 Open the Amazon CloudWatch console.
 In the navigation pane, choose Metrics.
 Under Custom Namespaces, you should now find your custom metrics, arranged by SID.
 You can select any metric and preview its output.

 ![CWAlarm](../assets/cw_metrics.png)